 Benjamin Zephaniah who plays Jerimiah Jesus/Jimmy Jesus is actually from Birmingham, this is his debut as he is actually a poet.

-The theme song for Peaky Blinders, Red Right Hand was written by Nick Cave and the Bad Seeds.
-This song also appears in The X-Files, Dumb and Dumber, Hellboy and the Scream trilogy.
+The theme song for Peaky Blinders, Red Right Hand was written by Nick Cave & The Bad Seeds.
+This song also appears in The X-Files (1993), Dumb and Dumber (1994), Hellboy (2004) and the Scream trilogy.

 Cillian Murphy and Tom Hardy both play a Batman villain.
 Cillian plays Scarecrow and Tom plays Bane.